-You are a smart and logical person and you know you're gonna feel worst after eating sweets, but you just feel like you have no control.
+You are an intelligent and logical person, and you know you’re gonna feel worst after eating sweets, but you feel like you have no control.

-Once the adrenaline surges through your body, the next day at the same time it will happen again even if you are not near any sweets.
-This actually becomes an adrenaline addiction not a sugar addiction.
+Once the adrenaline surges throughout your body, the next day at the same time, it will happen again even if you are not near any sweets.
+This actually becomes an adrenaline addiction, not a sugar addiction.

-1-Consume glucose throughout the day to prevent adrenaline rushes.
-If no glucose is found, the body relies on addictive adrenaline surges to get through the day and we then find ourselves in an addictive pattern.
+Consume glucose throughout the day to prevent adrenaline rushes.
+If no glucose is found, the body relies on addictive adrenaline surges to get through the day, and we then find ourselves in an addictive pattern.

 Eat the right sugars to shut down the adrenaline surges and stop the addiction